apache/geode/Troubleshooting-Native-Memory.md

 	         at java.lang.Thread.start(Thread.java:597)

 ###Free Memory
-One way to determine whether there is a native memory issue is to use an OS command such as *free* or *top* to see the available free memory.
+One way to determine whether there is a native memory issue is to use an operating system command such as `free` or `top` to see the available free memory.
 ####free
 The *free* command shows the amount of free and used memory on the machine.
-The *free* output below shows ~48GB total memory with ~11GB used and ~37GB free.
+The `free` output below shows ~48GB total memory with ~11GB used and ~37GB free.

 	free -m
 	             total       used       free     shared    buffers     cached